-Wildcat and Mountain View Projects - Permitting and Engineering
+Wildcat and Mountain View Projects - Revised Mineral Resources Estimate and Maiden Preliminary Economic Assessment.

-The Company announced its revised resource estimate and PEA on June 28, 2023.
+On June 28, 2023 the Company announced an updated NI 43-101 resource (the "Revised Wildcat and Mountain View Resource"), concurrently with a maiden preliminary economic assessment ("PEA") for Wildcat and Mountain View.
 The PEA demonstrates the potential for a low-cost, high-margin, heap leach gold-silver operation with a phased development and production strategy and robust economics.
+In short, this maiden PEA for the Wildcat and Mtn View projects successfully met and/or exceeded the company's guidance to its shareholders.